shinolabs/PinkSea/README.md

 The built app will be inside of the `dist` folder.

+# Acknowledgments

+This is a list of people I'd love to extend my most sincere gratitude to!!

+* [GlitchyPSI](https://bsky.app/profile/glitchypsi.xyz) for drawing the "post is missing" image visible whenever we see a post that does not exist!
+Thank you so much!!!

 # License

 The PinkSea code (with the exception of PinkSea.AtProto and PinkSea.AtProto.Server) is licensed under the European Union Public License-1.2.
 PinkSea.AtProto is released into the public domain as specified by the Unlicense.
 The appropriate licenses are in each folder's LICENSE files.